zitadel/zitadel/docs/docs/guides/migrate/sources/keycloak.md

 ### Generate an access token for the service user

 In order for the service user to access the API, they must be able to authenticate themselves.
 To authenticate the user, you can use either [JWT with Private Key](/docs/guides/integrate/serviceusers#authenticating-a-service-user) flow (recommended for production) or [Personal Access Tokens](/docs/guides/integrate/pat)(PAT).
-In this tutorial we will choose the latter.
+In this guide, we will choose the latter.

 Go to **Users** -> **Service Users** again and click on the service user, then select **Personal Access Tokens** on the left and click the **+ New** button.
 Copy the generated personal access token to use it later.
 Click **Close** after copying the PAT.